alpeb/github-timetracking/README.md

 github-timetracking
 ===================

-Chrome extension to add time tracking, reporting and billing (to do) to GitHub issues, with optional Pomodoro time tracking functionality.
+Chrome extension to add time tracking, reporting and billing to GitHub issues, with optional Pomodoro time tracking functionality.
 Also works as a standalone time tracking utility without GitHub.

 It runs localy in your browser, and doesn't depend on any external service.